LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 The reason for this would be to lazily load bits of a file through something like SAMBA or FUSE, allowing for users without terabytes upon terabytes of storage in their machines to work with a repository containing petabytes of data.
-Concretely, this means we have to load blobs from a remote store *while* constructing the multi-blob file tree structure.
+Concretely, this means that if the user makes changes and commits them without the entirety of the multi-blob file in-memory on their local machine, then we have to load blobs from a remote store *while* constructing the multi-blob file tree structure - which is at odds with one of my design goals, which was to keep the process of marshalling blobs free of queries to remotes.
 Eventually, I decided to put aside the exact design of how to do this for a later date; currently, I assume that all large blobs for a given file are in memory and that we have size information for all small blobs of consequence.
 This is enough to construct and push any large blob we want to a remote repository.

 ## Conclusions to draw and current progress